No doubt, you eagerly watch your trees, waiting for them to pop to life–full of leaves and colorful flowers.

 The tree is a late-bloomer and won’t produce leaves until summer.

-The tree has a structural issue, restricted root system or poor soil that prevents it from gaining the energy it needs to grow properly.
+The tree has a structural issue, restricted root system or poor soil that prevents it from gaining the nutrients it needs to grow properly.

-Sometimes trees with thin bark or trees planted in the wrong zone can have wood and buds that become damaged and don’t leaf out.
+Sometimes trees with thin bark or trees planted in the wrong hardiness zone can have wood and buds that become damaged and don’t leaf out due to extreme temperatures

 Bare canopies often point to tree stress.
 Your tree likely wants to bloom, so it can use its leaves to create more food.
 But, at the same time, the tree may be too weak to make that happen.

 Help your tree by creating and enacting a proper plant health care plan all year—not just when there’s a problem.
-Adequate water, mulch and fertilizer will help your tree remain healthy and survive trying times.
+Adequate water, mulch and fertilizer will help your tree remain healthy and survive stressful periods.

 It’s easy to find out if your tree will be OK.
 Here’s how: